Introduction to Tkinter Scrollbar

 Methods of Tkinter Scrollbar

-These are the methods which are used with the Tkinter Scrollbar Objects:
+These are the methods that are used with the Tkinter Scrollbar Objects:

 - set ( first1, last1 ): The set() method is to connect the scroll bar/ slider to another widget “w”. set w’s yscrollcommand or the yscrollcommand to slider/scrollbar’s set () method.
 These arguments have the same/similar meaning as all the values which is returned by the get() method.